kevinmatthes/libstring/CONTRIBUTING.md

 ### Name mangling

 If the exported symbols share common prefixes, they must be mangled using the preprocessor macro `NAME(identifier)`.
-This macro has be removed at the end of the header unless an according symbolic constant is defined.
+This macro has to be removed at the end of the header unless an according symbolic constant is defined.
 This constant should be passed to the compiler during the build process.
 The macro is mandatory to use in all source files when a symbol requires the prefix.
 Internal symbols do not need to be mangled.
 Anyway, a mangling is recommended, as well, since they may be exported in a future version.

 Common parameter declarations for exported functions can be abbreviated, as well, for instance identifiers like `self` and `other`.
 Once defined, they